 When people talk about philosophy as if it's some kind of academic discipline that you have to "study" and that you can't be expected to engage in if you're not "educated", they're demonstrating a complete lack of understanding or appreciation of what philosophy is.
 This is a very dangerous and destructive attitude.
 One must do philosophy in order to understand what good and evil are, how humans work and thus how to interact with them, how thought works and thus how to use it more effectively, or anything else that's supremely important for every person to know.
 If you don't think those things are worth understanding, there's something wrong with you.

-Then of course there's the omnipresent idea that something other than philosophy is able to trump it.
-This crops up whenever someone responds to my a priori arguments here with "But it's been scientifically proven!"
+Similarly, there's the omnipresent idea that something other than philosophy is able to trump it.
+This crops up whenever someone responds to my a priori arguments about the nature of consciousness with "But it's been scientifically proven!"
 It doesn't matter what other evidence you have; if there's a logical contradiction in a belief or if it goes against the directly experienced nature of the human mind then you know it's false, period.
 You might as well say it's been scientifically proven that there's a number that doesn't equal itself, or that humans really only have two emotions and there's no difference between sorrow and anger.

 The definition of a philosopher is someone who does not think of philosophy this way.
 Someone who cares to seek understanding of what is universal and universally important.